by Sirius Fourside

 Types of Alcohol

-As stated before, you can also use a 151 proof rum like Don Q 151.
+You can also use a 151-proof rum like Don Q 151.
 Although it’s not as good of a choice as Everclear, it’s strong enough to bond to THC easily and it’ll definitely get the job done.

 As another option, you can get a super-strong Polish alcohol called Spirytus (thanks Ed Rosenthal!).
 Although you won’t find it just sitting on the shelves of your local supermarket, you can order it and have it shipped to you from a reputable company like BevMo.
 Spirytus is stronger than anything that’s 151 proof and is a great substitute for those who can’t get Everclear.
 Otherwise, Don Q 151 will do the job just fine.